openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/04-layers-technical-requirements.md

 ``oc describe pod corebuild-1-build``{{execute}}

-These images can now be used to build (BuildConfigs) and deploy (DeploymentConfigs) other applications:
+OpenShift creates data structures which point to these images and can now be used to build (BuildConfigs) and deploy (DeploymentConfigs) other applications within OpenShift.
+These are very powerful automation tools:

 ``oc get is``{{execute}}

+Finally, notice that these images are available in the local docker cache.
+Kubernetes/OpenShift builds on top of Docker, but you still have access to the lower level tooling:

+``docker images``{{execute}}